 The state is of tremendous proportions, but it operates through its molecules.
 For many years, a section of the Brazilian feminist movement fought for the Maria de Penha law, which typifies domestic violence and implements a more rigorous treatment towards those who commit that kind of crime.
 In 2006, the project became a law.
 In 2013, the rate of crimes against women in domestic spaces was already greater by 12.5% than in 2006.
-The law did not manage to contain this violence, because it provided a transcendental solution to an immanent problem.
-Despite its institutional aspects, violence against women, just like violence against bodies which are gender disobedient or sexually dissident in general, is rooted in a politics of desire which operates beyond the law, For this reason, when calling on the police to intervene in situations of violence of a sexist and/or transphobic-homophobic-lesbophobic-etc nature, it is common for them to act in favor of the assailant, because what organizes the police's actions is not the law, but desire- the desire in this case, to perpetuate the system which endows not only the state, but also the cisgender man, the right to manage and perform violence.
+The law did not manage to contain this violence, because it provided a to conjure, here and now, a presence which is capable of striking back at our aggressors, of killing our assassins and of escaping alive so as to reshape our world.